 This event is part of the Communicating Your Science series.

-Join us on the third Friday of the month at 2 pm for a series of talks and workshops aimed at helping STEM professionals publish and communicate their research.
-This series will feature presentations by The Graduate Center’s science librarian and communications staff, journal editors, and reporters.
+This series features presentations by The Graduate Center’s science librarian and communications staff, journal editors, and reporters.
 The goal of this series is to enhance the professional development and science communication skills of CUNY STEM faculty, postdocs, and students.
+Learn more »

 You can sign-up here for this month’s Communicating Your Science event.

 For more information, contact Shawn Rhea at firstname.lastname@example.org.